kim-ja/Windsualise/README.md

 The tool can load both Excel and csv files.
 If your original file is a .csv, do not convert it to .xslx first, because in rare cases, Excel can mess up the timestamp format during the conversion.

 For a preview of the application, check **About.pdf** in the repository.

 For any enquiries, feel free to send me an email at kim.janovski.public@gmail.com

+There is an executable version (.exe) available upon request, for 64bit Windows systems, that requires no Anaconda/Spyder.
+This is a little slower, but might be more convenient for some.
+Due to large size of the file, send me an email if you are interested, and I can see if it is possible to share it via Google Drive/OneDrive.